• Address:

 2021-2022

-The implemented project is not large in scope, but exceptional.
-The subject of ongoing work is the construction of historical bathrooms including period equipment in the lower chateau of Panenské Břežany, which is now part of the museum compound Memorial of National Oppression and Resistance.
+The project was not large in scope, but exceptional.
+The subject of the works carried out was the construction of historical bathrooms including period equipment in the Upper Castle in Panenské Břežany, which is now part of the Memorial of National Oppression and Resistance during the Second World War.